merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![E. facealis pan](images/gene-inspection.png)](images/gene-inspection.png){:.center-img .width-80}

-## Chapter VII: Single-amino acid variants to protein structures
+## Chapter VII: From single-amino acid variants to protein structures

 {:.notice}
 This section of the tutorial uses the data described in the above section [Putting the E. faecalis genome in the context of HMP gut metagenomes](#downloading-the-pre-packaged-infant-gut-dataset).
 You already have this data, but if you're wondering "where did this come from?", you should read that section and then come back.